z2k-gwp/obsidian-z2k-log-creator/README.md

 Thus, you will need to have the "Daily notes" core plugin still enabled and configured to run this plugin.

-**IMPORTANT NOTE:** It is important to *disable* the "Open daily note on startup" option inside the Daily notes core plugin settings page, otherwise this plugin will create the daily note first, preventing the Log Creator plugin from working.
+**NOTE:** It is encourage to *disable* the "Open daily note on startup" option inside the Daily notes core plugin settings page, to avoid both plugins racing to create the daily note / log first.

 &nbsp;